brentgroves/repsys/development/status/weekly/current_status.md

 ## NEXT

 - **[port forwarding with nftables](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/security_guide/sec-configuring_port_forwarding_using_nftables)**
-- Ask for 20 IP and change-over not to occur on 2nd week of month.

 - **[Go Backend with IAM](../../../../go_zit_backend/README.md#next)**\
 Read more about how to **[generate a key file](../../../research/m_z/zitadel/key_file.md)**.